elmoallistair/google-it-support/c2_computer-networking/3_the-transport-and-application-layer/graded-assessments/quiz-the-transport-and-application-layer.md

 * When you are sending an email
 * **When you are streaming a video**
 * When you make a phone call

+>  Streaming a video through a connectionless protocol, such as UDP, will require less traffic, which will provide a faster connection.

 <br>